fpavogt/x3d-pathway/fits_to_x3d/README.txt

 cmd$ pip freeze | grep numpy
 cmd$ pip freeze | grep astropy cmd$ pip freeze | grep mayavi

-It has been also tested using the following versions of libraries numpy==1.10.1 mayavi==4.4.0 astropy==1.0.5

 *** Basic file descriptions ***